muthu-kumar369/gnani-rnd/implementation-prompts/foundation-feature/phase-1-foundation/stage-1.2-file-attachment-documents.md

 - Parse document content and inject into conversation context
 - Support PDF, TXT, DOC, DOCX, and Markdown files
 - Implement drag-and-drop and file picker UI
-- Store files efficiently (local storage or S3)
+- Store files efficiently ( S3 and fallback to local as well)
 - Display attached files in conversation UI
 - Allow file removal and re-upload